 1.)
 Fibrosis

 Scientists have found that sharks don’t get sick nearly as frequently as other species.
 Shark tissue has anticoagulant and antibacterial properties that research could use to treat viruses and cystic fibrosis.
 Australian researchers have already developed a drug that mimics part of the shark’s immune system called AD-114.
-The antibodies in shark blood inspired AD-114.
-Current research expects to implement the drug in human trials as early as 2018.
+The antibodies in shark blood inspired the development of AD-114.

 2.)
 Wound Healing

 According to a 2015 study in the journal Conservation Physiology, the blacktip reef shark could heal a severe wound by as much as 90 percent in 24 days.
-Because they have a special class of antibodies, sharks can heal quickly and are much more efficient than human antibodies.
-Because sharks can heal quickly from wounds and resist infections, scientists want to research the possibility of humans adapting the same quick healing properties.
+Because they contain a special class of antibodies, sharks can heal quickly and much more efficiently than human antibodies.
+Because sharks can heal quickly from wounds and resist infections, scientists aim to research the possibility of humans adapting the same quick healing properties.

 3.)
 Cancer

-Scientists can modify shark antibodies and use them to deliver cancer-fighting drugs directly into tumors.
-Due to evolutionary changes, some sharks have acquired cancer-resistant abilities.
-Most notably, these genes found in sharks also have counterparts within humans.
-Their over-expression is known to be associated with cancer.
+Scientists can modify shark antibodies to deliver cancer-fighting drugs directly into tumors.
+Some sharks even have cancer-resistant abilities.
+Most notably, these genes found in sharks also have counterparts that exist in humans.
+Their overexpression is known to be associated with cancer.
 Although scientists are still conducting research, they are excited to discover how sharks can help combat cancer in humans.

 4.)
 Hospital Infections